Pruthvieraj/Akshar-Paaul-Attendance/README.md

 | `audit_log` | generated ID | `action` (`create`/`edit`/`delete`/`photo`/`archive`/`restore`), `studentId`, `studentName`, `by`, `byRole`, `at`, `details` — append-only, coordinator-read-only |

 The `active` field is purely additive — no existing student document needed to change when archiving shipped.
 A document with no `active` field at all (every student that existed before this feature) is simply treated as active.

+CSV import, the annual/term report, the attendance calendar, undo, and the full backup export (above) are all built entirely on this existing schema and the rules below — none of them needed a new collection, a new field, or a rules change to ship.

 ## Roles